sundy-li/burrowx/README.md

+# WARNING: This repo is not maintained anymore, please use https://github.com/danielqsj/kafka_exporter

 ## burrowx - kafka offset lag monitor,stored by influxdb

 A simple, lightweight kafka offset monitor, currently metrics stored by influxdb.
 Motivated by   [Burrow](https://github.com/linkedin/Burrow), but much faster and cleaner and more stable. burrowx is good integration with influxdb and grafana.